DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 - Sometimes to inform about an error we used additional signs in the message for example "#" but in any case we sent "$$$" at the end of the message
 - In cases where the client was unable to connect to the server's port or IP, we will exit directly from the client's program.
 - When using the write function in SocketIO we added a unique lock with a mutex, this way, when multiple threads are trying to access the function at the same time, only one thread will be able to execute the function at a time and the others will wait until the lock is released, what will prevent a situation of merging of data when communicating via the socket.
+-If the user already uploaded data to the server (option 1 in the menu), and at any point later he chose to press 1 again, the data that was stored in the database will automatically will be deleted, without dependance on the validation of the new inserted path.
+That is, if the user tries to press any other option in the menu that rely on prior data he would be ask to classify the new data.

 ## Distances